Best Red Light Therapy Panels 2024 – Joovv vs Mito Red vs Red Rush

 At first glance it appears that the Joovv devices deliver far greater light power output in Total Light Output (watts), Energy per area (cm2) in 10 minutes (joules) and in Total Energy Output in 10 Minutes (joules).

-Why did they pick Device A and Device B to be half the size or even smaller than the Joovv Solo when the competition’s products are actually relatively the same size, MitoMax 9″ x 36″ and Joovv Solo 8.5″ x 36″?
+Why did they pick Device A and Device B to be half the size or even smaller than the Joovv Solo when the competition’s products are actually relatively the same size, for example the MitoMax 9″ x 36″ and Joovv Solo 8.5″ x 36″?

 Perhaps this is because if they compare total output power per surface area at 6″ distance, despite the Joovv being a lower powered device, it will show the Joovv with higher output per panel surface area.